Table of Contents

-If PKU is not controlled through changes in diet, it can cause severe intellectual and developmental disability.
+If PKU isn’t controlled through changes in diet, it can cause severe and permanent intellectual and developmental disability.

 What causes phenylketonuria?

 PKU is an inherited disease.
-This means it is passed down through the genes of the mother and father.
-It is caused by mutations in the gene that helps make an enzyme called phenylalanine hydroxylase.
+This means it’s passed down to the baby through the genes of the mother and father.
+It’s caused by mutations in the gene that helps make an enzyme called phenylalanine hydroxylase.
 This enzyme helps break down phenylalanine.
 When this gene doesn’t work right, the body can’t break down phenylalanine.
 It starts to build up and causes damage to nerve cells in the brain.

-In the United States, you are at higher risk of having PKU if you are of European or Native American descent.
+In the United States, you’re at higher risk of having PKU if you’re of European or Native American descent.